open-feature/go-sdk-contrib/providers/go-feature-flag/README.md

 # GO Feature Flag Provider

+> [!NOTE]
+> 🚀 **GO Feature Flag is a simple, complete and lightweight self-hosted feature flag solution 100% Open Source. 🎛️**
+> 👀 **Check https://gofeatureflag.org to know more about this simple feature flag management system.**

 The GO Feature Flag provider connects the OpenFeature Go SDK to a GO Feature Flag relay-proxy.

 It supports two evaluation modes: